-Mr. Johnson said that it had been a pleasure to work with the COE staff and that he was moving on to serve the newly elected State Attorney Dave Aronberg as one of his chief assistants.
+Mr. Johnson said that it had been a pleasure to work with the COE staff and that he was resigning to serve as one of the newly elected State Attorney Dave Aronberg's chief assistants.

 XI.
 COMMISSION COMMENTS

 XI.a.